redwoodjs/redwood/docs/docs/how-to/test-in-github-actions.md

 ### 6. Deploy the database changes to an actual database

-Now we want to use another action to deploy the database changes to an actual database, so we can test the app in a real environment.
+Now we want to use another action to deploy the database changes to an actual database, so we can run the app in a real environment.
 In this action we will run the tests one more time against the local database, and then deploy the database migrations to the external database.

 Create a new file in the `.github/workflows` folder called `cd.yml` and add the following content: